Combined Heating & Cooling Systems

 Ductless Air System | Ductless Mini-Split

-Let’s say you’re adding a room that your central air or heating systems can’t reach.
+Let’s say you’re adding a room that your central air or heating repair systems can’t reach.
 Or, you already have a room that isn’t air conditioned (but does have heat), and you want it cooled with something other than a portable or window AC unit.
 Here’s another possibility: you have a hot water boiler but no central air system and you’ve been told your home doesn’t have and can’t support the necessary duct work.

 A ductless air system can help you have the central heat and air you want in all three cases, and then some!
 Here’s just some of what a ductless air system consists of: